toksaitov/kernel-project/ubuntu-yakkety/Readme.md

 2. Download and install [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads), a virtualizer for x86 and ARM hardware.

 3. Download an installation image for [Ubuntu 16.10](http://old-releases.ubuntu.com/releases/16.10).
-We recommend to select the server image under the name `ubuntu-16.10-server-amd64.iso` or `ubuntu-16.10-server-arm64.iso` depending on what host hardware you have.
+We recommend selecting the server image under the name `ubuntu-16.10-server-amd64.iso`.

 4. Open Oracle VirtualBox and open a new machine creation dialog by clicking on the 'New' button on the toolbar.